raphaelmansuy/tutorials/24-mcp.md

 ### Success Metrics

 - ✅ Server responds correctly to all MCP protocol messages
-- ✅ OAuth 2.1 authentication works with Resource Indicators
+- ✅ OAuth 2.1 authentication works with Resource Indicators (if implemented)
 - ✅ Elicitation provides smooth, intuitive user interactions
 - ✅ Structured outputs are schema-compliant and validated
 - ✅ At least three colleagues can successfully use the integration